Russ Columbo: Death

 On Sunday, September 2, 1934, Columbo was shot under peculiar circumstances by a longtime friend, photographer Lansing Brown Jr., while Columbo was visiting him at home.
 Brown had a collection of firearms, and the two men were examining various pieces.
 Quoting Brown's description of the accident:

 I was absent-mindedly fooling around with one of the guns.
 It was of a dueling design and works with a cap and trigger.
 I was pulling back the trigger and clicking it time after time.
 I had a match in my hand and when I clicked, apparently the match caught in between the hammer and the firing pin.
 There was an explosion.
 Russ slid to the side of his chair.

 The ball ricocheted off a nearby table and hit Columbo above the left eye.
 Surgeons at Good Samaritan Hospital made an unsuccessful attempt to remove the ball from Columbo's brain; he died less than six hours after the shooting.
 Columbo's death was ruled an accident and Brown was exonerated from blame.
 His funeral Mass was attended by numerous Hollywood actors, including Bing Crosby and Carole Lombard, who was to have had dinner with Columbo the evening of the accident and who was romantically involved with him.

 Columbo's mother was hospitalized in serious condition from a heart attack at the time of the accident; the news was withheld from her by his brothers and sisters for the remaining 10 years of her life.
-Owing to her previous heart condition, it was feared that the news would prove fatal to her (she died in 1944).
+Owing to her previous heart condition, it was feared that the news would prove fatal to her.
 They used all manner of subterfuge to give the impression that Columbo was still alive, including faked letters from him and records used to simulate his radio program.